meldsz/channelling-hans/README.md

 # channelling-hans
-Information Visualisation that is a homage to Hans Rosling
+Information Visualisation that is an homage to Hans Rosling